orInge/svg-robcmills/README.md

 svg-robcmills
 =============

-my personal logo for my website title created and animated with Snap.svg
+personal web logo title in pure svg, animated with Snap.svg layout design is based on flexbox holy grail